What is Nintendo Switch Joy-Con drift and how can you fix it?

 So, if you do have problems with Joy-Con drift (or other issues) contact support.nintendo.com.

-To refine the process, you can head straight to the Joy-Con repair booking sections.
-That's here for the UK, and here for the US.

-One thing, though, you may be required to pay the postage to send your controller to Nintendo's repair service, which has irritated some.
+One thing to bear in mind, though, is that although the repair might be free, you may be required to pay the postage to send your controller to Nintendo's repair service, which has irritated some.

-@NintendoAmerica I’ve owned the switch for 4 months and am experiencing joycon drift already this is highly unacceptable and unprofessional.
-Your “Support” told me to pay $4 shipping to have you guys fix your faulty controller.
-No thanks. pic.twitter.com/PAnGO9BIcd— Daniel Jacques (@NemisisPlays) July 14, 2019

 What about the class action lawsuit against Nintendo?

-If you are a US citizen and are not satisfied with Nintendo's response to the issue, you can always join the class action lawsuit.

-Filed by legal firm CSK&D on behalf of Switch owner Ryan Diaz, who experienced the issue on numerous Joy-Cons old and new, it alleges that "the joysticks on Joy-Con controllers are defective, leading users to experience drift issues" and therefore "brings claims under various consumer protection statutes as well as various warranty and common law claims".
+Filed by legal firm CSK&D on behalf of Switch owner Ryan Diaz, who experienced the issue on numerous Joy-Cons old and new, it alleged that "the joysticks on Joy-Con controllers are defective, leading users to experience drift issues" and therefore "brings claims under various consumer protection statutes as well as various warranty and common law claims".

-You can read more about it and sign up to be part of the lawsuit here.
+However, in early 2023 the suit was dismissed on the grounds that Nintendo's End User License Agreement precluded lawsuits entirely - canny from the gaming giant.